sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates container memory usage (5m maximum) by instance.

-Refer to the [alert solutions reference](./alert_solutions.md#symbols-provisioning-container-memory-usage-short-term) for alerts related to this panel.
+> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#symbols-provisioning-container-memory-usage-short-term).

-<sub>Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).</sub>
+<sub>*Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).*</sub>

 <br />